fairka/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_2_interval_joins.md

  ! specific language governing permissions and limitations ! under the License.
  !-->

-Adding a range hint to an interval join will allow an optimized interval join algorithm to be picked:

-This system allows for the 13 types of interval-join relations.
+This system allows for the 13 types of Allen's interval-join relations.
 The default, when using these joins, is either Nested Loop, or Hybrid Hash Join.
+The optimal algorithm will be automatically selected based on the query; Hybrid Hash Joins will be selected in the case of an equijoin.
 If you want to use interval merge join you must include a range hint.
-The range hint allows for the system to pick interval merge join, and partition the data according to the given split points.
+The range hint allows for the system to pick interval merge join, and the data will be partitioned according to the given split points.

-## <a id="Using_interval_joins">Using Interval Joins</a>
+## <a id="Interval_joins">Interval Joins</a>
 An interval join can be executed using one of the 13 conditions.
 The 13 conditions are before, after, covers, covered_by, ends, ended_by, meets, met_by, overlaps, overlapping, overlapped_by, starts, and started_by.